mercmobily/simpledblayer/README.md

 * It allows 1-level joins in queryes and data fetching; joins are defined right in the table definition.
 * The 1-level join is in the table definition because, using MongoDB, children data will be _preloaded_ and automatically updated.
 This means that you will be able to the record of a person, with all associated addresses, email addresses, phone numbers, etc. _in one single DB operation_.
 * It is written with very simple, Object Oriented code using [simpledeclare](https://github.com/mercmobily/simpleDeclare)
+* For each managed database table, there is -- and there _can be_ -- only one plain Javascript object which will manipulate that table.
 * Positioning management.
 You can define the position of a record, which will affect the order they are returned from a query when no sorting is specified (very useful when implementing Drag&Drop in your web application)
 * Semi-automatic index generation.
 Indexes will be created automatically as much as possible.
 For example, all fields marked as `searchable` will be defined as an index, as well as indexes for positioning.